Rare native wildflower makes a comeback

 Onobrychis viciifolia enjoys open ground and chalk so it is at home here on the South Downs.
 I have no idea whether the flowers I have spotted are native wildflowers, or (in the case of Long Burgh barrow) a self seeded escape, or (for the wildflower meadow just outside Seaford) intentionally sown in a wildflower mix with purple vetches and ox-eye daisy.*

 It is quite a large flowered legume, so it’s easy to spot when in flower, and the pink flowers have distinctive red stripes, making it hard to confuse with other species.
+It looked to me like a small garden lupin, being upright and about 40cm high (excluding the leaves which look like a typical vetch).
+Each flower was about one centimetre across, making the whole conical flower spike 5cm plus high and a few centimetres across.

 *Update Jan 2021 – in writing about the vetches, I have come across some gorgeous pollen-rich wildflower mixes for farmers for Countryside Stewardship schemes, which include Sainfoin.